ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 ## Up the Ladder of Abstraction

-Now that we have a pretty good abstraction of the storage layer, it's time to climb up the ladder of abstraction and explore how we can build expressive, flexible and testable components on top of our `Store`.
+Now that we have a pretty good abstraction of the low-level storage layer, it's time to climb up the ladder of abstraction and explore how we can build expressive, flexible and testable components on top of `Store`.

 ### Implementing business rules